UC-Davis-molecular-computing/scadnano-python-package/README.md

 Running the code above produces a `.sc` file that, if loaded into scadnano, should appear as in the screenshot above.
 The [web interface README](https://github.com/UC-Davis-molecular-computing/scadnano/blob/master/README.md#terminology) explains many of the terms used in the code (domain, helix, loopout, insertion, etc.).

-## abbreviated syntax with chained methods
+## Abbreviated syntax with chained methods
 Instead of explicitly creating variables and objects representing each domain in each strand, there is a shorter syntax using chained method calls.
 Instead of the above, create only the helices first, then create the Design.
 Then strands can be added using a shorter syntax, to describe how to draw the strand starting at the 5' end and moving to the 3' end.
 The following is a modified version of the above script using these chained methods

 ```python